 In other cases the Nazims represented the landlords and became target of the militants.
 Many abandoned their posts; some were killed including the district Nazim.
 These occurrences clearly showed how shallow were Musharraf’s reforms.

 It may be noted that at this time Swat was under the MMA government composed of religious parties who were anti-landlord and as such against most of the Nazims.
-The destabilization ushered by Gen Musharraf assisted them in giving a free hand to the militants.
+The destabilization ushered by General Musharraf assisted them in giving a free hand to the militants.

-Secondly since the MMA was sympathetic towards the militant’s cause in Swat and elsewhere they colluded making the whole administrative framework weak.
-Had there been the previous system of district administration the effectiveness of measures against militants would have been better and could have provided effective protection to the communities.
+Secondly, since the MMA was sympathetic towards the militants’ cause in Swat and elsewhere, they colluded in making the whole administrative framework weak.
+Had the previous system of district administration been maintained, the effectiveness of measures against militants would have been better and could have provided effective protection to the communities.

 The following are some of the key findings from the survey relating to the impact of the local government reforms upon militancy and security: